pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 detection, and writes the result to `/pfs/out`.

-`/pfs/images` and `/pfs/out` are special local directories that Pachyderm creates within the container automatically.
+`/pfs/images` and `/pfs/out` are special local directories that
+{{%productName%}} creates within the container automatically.
 All the input data for a pipeline is stored in `/pfs/<input_repo_name>` and **your code should always write out to `/pfs/out`**  (see the function `make_edges(image)` above).
-Pachyderm automatically gathers everything you write to `/pfs/out`, versions it as this pipeline output, and maps it to the appropriate output repo of your pipeline.
+{{%productName%}} automatically gathers everything you write to `/pfs/out`, versions it as this pipeline output, and maps it to the appropriate output repo of your pipeline.

-Now, let's create the pipeline in Pachyderm:
+Now, let's create the pipeline in {{%productName%}}:

 ```s
 pachctl create pipeline -f https://raw.githubusercontent.com/pachyderm/pachyderm/{{% majorMinorVersion %}}/examples/opencv/edges.json